 - Ensure sufficient ventilation in all school classrooms and shared workspaces per American Society of Heating, Refrigerating, and Air- Conditioning Engineers (ASHRAE) guidance on ventilation. - Contact a mechanical engineer, heating, ventilation, and air conditioning (HVAC) design professional, or mechanical contractor in order to evaluate your ventilation system in regards to the ASHRAE guidance. - If opening windows poses a safety or health risk (e.g., by allowing pollen in or exacerbating asthma symptoms) to persons in the facility, consider alternatives.
-For example, maximize central air filtration for HVAC systems by using filters with a minimum efficiency reporting value (MERV) of at least 13. - Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in classrooms, offices and other spaces. - If not able to properly ventilate indoor instructional spaces, outdoor instruction is preferred (use caution in poor air quality conditions). - Ventilation considerations are also important on school buses; use open windows as much as possible to improve airflow. - Specific practices to avoid: - Classrooms or buses with no ventilation. - Classrooms or buses with increased airflow across occupants (e.g., air conditioners or fans blowing into the classroom or overhead fans creating air currents across occupants).
+For example, maximize central air filtration for HVAC systems by using filters with a minimum efficiency reporting value (MERV) of at least 13. - MERV 13 or greater filtration is efficient at capturing airborne viruses and should be the target minimum level of filtration.
+If the air handling system cannot function with such a high level of filtration, increase the filtration in the equipment to the maximum allowable for the system. - Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in classrooms, offices and other spaces. - If not able to properly ventilate indoor instructional spaces, outdoor instruction is preferred (use caution in poor air quality conditions). - Ventilation considerations are also important on school buses; use open windows as much as possible to improve airflow. - Specific practices to avoid: - o Classrooms or buses with no ventilation. - Classrooms or buses with increased airflow across occupants (e.g., air conditioners or fans blowing into the classroom or overhead fans creating air currents across occupants).